raganwald/javascript-allonge-six/manuscript/markdown/ComposingData/recipes/assign.md

     inventory.bananas = 54;
     inventory.pears = 24;

-It's also common to want to add a [shallow copy] of the properties of one object to another:
+It's also common to want to assign the properties of one object to another:

 [shallow copy]: https://en.wikipedia.org/wiki/Object_copy#Shallow_copy